The Morning Briefing: Dems' Media Lapdogs Know They're Losing Their Grip on the Narrative

 Sites like this one were financially throttled for reporting the truth about the pandemic, government responses to it, or Joe Biden.

 Then Elon Musk got involved.
-Suddenly, the Democrats had lost control of the social media platform that had become a primary driver of news.
+Suddenly, the Democrats lost control of the social media platform, which had become a primary driver of news.
 The poor dears haven't been taking it well at all.
 Because they rely so much on false narratives and the suppression of information, the Democrats freak right out if they lose even the tiniest bit of control.

 JD Vance continues to give the media propagandists fits because he won't roll over for them.
 My Townhall colleague Rebecca Downs writes that his debate performance on Tuesday night reduced the Dem cheerleaders at Politico to noting that "Walz's wide eyes showed his passion."

 It's a tough gig making this Democratic ticket look good.
-Bless they're hearts, they keep trying though.
+Bless their hearts; they keep trying though.

 My good friend and partner in thought crime Stephen Green wrote something yesterday that shows just how rattled the Democrats' media pets get if they lose control over any part of the narrative machine: